 This module builds on the learning and skills developed in the Professional Knowledge and Pedagogy and the Secondary Professional Development 1 modules and aims to deepen your understanding and skills necessary to operate as a critically reflective science with Chemistry teacher in a secondary school setting.
 You are assessed through a Monitoring and Assessment coursework assignment.
 Here you design, resource, teach and evaluate a scheme of work that reflects best practice in science education and assessment.

-You will train for at least 120 days in two different schools, where you will be teaching for approximately 60% of the timetable.
-The rest of the programme (60 days) is university-based, where you will attend lectures, seminars and practical workshops.
+The programme is designed to provide 120 days in two different schools where you'll gradually build up to teaching approximately 60% of a normal teaching timetable.
+The rest of the programme (60 days) is university-based, where lectures, seminars and practical workshops will be provided in a blended learning environment.

 The two school experiences are assessed against the professional requirements under the Teachers’ Standards: